MyAccForTests/EventManager/eventmanager/readme.txt

-//for working condition - configurate email in settings
+//for working condition - configurate settings